 How Can You Help?

 There are several ways the community can be involved with this project.
 Lead artist Ruth Andrews will invite community members to help her paint the mural throughout the summer of 2017.
-Contact the museum at 269.783.2561 for more information on painting.
+For more information on painting, visit the mural page.
 While the project has been funded by the Michigan Humanities Council, the organizing committee must raise some funds to finish the project.
 You can donate funds to:

 City of Dowagiac